Common Home Issues

-The paint deteriorates, chips, and forms dust particles.
-Inhaling or ingesting lead based paint dust particles causes health problems in adults and especially children.
+Lead-based paint can deteriorate, chip, and form dust particles.
+Inhaling or ingesting lead-based paint dust particles causes health problems in adults and especially in children.
 The CDC ranks lead poisoning as the number one threat facing small children today.
-Areas that should be paid special attention include window sills, doors, and other areas of friction.
-By law, sellers and landlords must disclose known lead based paint hazards.
+Areas that should be paid special attention include windowsills, doors, and other areas of friction.
+By law, sellers and landlords must disclose known lead-based paint hazards.

-Since Polybutylene Piping was cheaper and easier to install, it was seen as “the pipe of the future.”
+Since polybutylene piping was cheaper and easier to install, it was seen as “the pipe of the future.”
 However, the pipes are susceptible to brittleness and sudden failure due to reactions with oxidants in the public water supply.
-In most cases failure take 10-15 years.
+In most cases, failure takes 10-15 years.
 Pipes deteriorate from the interior out, so it is difficult for the untrained eye to determine the condition of the pipe.

-The deadline to file a claim for polybutylene piping in a home that has leaked has now expired.
+The deadline to file a claim for polybutylene piping in a home that has leaked is now expired.

-Louisiana Pacific Siding is composed of wood chips and resins, including wafer board and OSB.
+Louisiana Pacific Siding (LP) is composed of wood chips and resins, including wafer board and OSB.
 It was manufactured because it was better for the environment and was easier and cheaper to work with.
-LP Siding retains water due to improper manufacturing and causes shrinking, cracking and molding of the siding.
+LP siding retains water due to improper manufacturing and causes shrinking, cracking, and molding of the siding.

 Masonite is a siding production company and does not encompass all hardboard siding.
 In other words, Masonite is commonly used as a generic term.
 Before Louisiana Pacific siding was a known issue (around 1996), many inspectors called LP siding Masonite siding.
 An old inspection report naming the siding as Masonite could possibly be incorrect.